Tax Bracket Calculator 2026

 Health Savings Account (HSA)

-If you have a high-deductible health plan, HSA contributions are tax-deductible, grow tax-free, and withdrawals for medical expenses are tax-free — a triple tax advantage.
-The 2025 limit is $4,300 for individuals and $8,550 for families.
+If you have a high-deductible health plan, HSA contributions are tax-deductible, grow tax-free, and withdrawals for qualified medical expenses are tax-free — a triple tax advantage that isn't available with any other account type.
+Contribution limits are adjusted for inflation each year; verify the current-year caps on IRS.gov.

 Above-the-Line Deductions

-Student loan interest (up to $2,500), educator expenses ($300), and self-employment tax deductions reduce your adjusted gross income regardless of whether you itemize.
-If you're self-employed, check our freelance tax calculator for a complete picture.
+Student loan interest (up to $2,500), educator expenses, and self-employment tax deductions reduce your adjusted gross income regardless of whether you itemize.
+If you're self-employed, check our freelance tax calculator for a complete picture of your tax liability.

 Tax Credits vs Tax Deductions

 Deductions reduce your taxable income, but credits reduce your actual tax bill dollar-for-dollar.
-Credits like the Child Tax Credit ($2,000 per child), Earned Income Tax Credit, and education credits can be more valuable than deductions.
-Always claim available credits first.
+Credits like the Child Tax Credit, Earned Income Tax Credit, and education credits can be more valuable than deductions of the same dollar amount.
+Always claim available credits first, and confirm current amounts on IRS.gov.

 Understanding your tax bracket is the first step toward smarter financial planning.
 Whether you're evaluating a raise, planning retirement contributions, or considering your capital gains tax liability, knowing your marginal and effective rates helps you make informed decisions.
 For a complete picture of your take-home pay after taxes, try our salary to hourly calculator.